Professional turning has become more accessible throughout the years.

 The best thing about this machine is the accurate results that it can achieve.
 This machine's high-quality steel bed makes sliding the headstock incredibly easy, which leads to excellent results.

-This machine's speed is truly on another level; it has two ratios that you can adjust.
+The speed range is truly on another level; it has two ratios that you can adjust.
 You can set the ratio to go from 0 to 1,500, and if you want to reach that sweet 3,500 RPM, all you need to do is adjust the belt.

 Because this is a bulky machine, you don't have to worry about vibration suddenly ruining your precision when turning wood.

-When it comes to durability, no other machine can't beat this robust lathe.
+When it comes to durability, no other machine can beat this robust lathe.
 The steel design allows it to hold up pretty well over time.

 Underneath the machine, you have a lot of space if you want to fit a shelf in two different places.
 So, if you're going to store logs underneath the machine, this is a perfect choice for you.